 Community Justice Sites

-The education of ordinary people for local autonomy is the cornerstone of LFJ’s community education program.
+The education of ordinary people for local autonomy is the cornerstone of LFJ’s community program.
 Community Justice Sites are Freedom Schools and Citizenship Schools for everyone.
-Our community-based pedagogy will ultimately support community movement led by local leadership.
-Programming includes the following:
+Our community-based pedagogy will ultimately support change movements led by local leadership.
+When we “learn for justice,” we center learning to inform our actions for change and progress in our communities.

 The Learning Center